ekarayel/frequency_moments/README.md

 # Frequency Moments

-[Isabelle](https://isabelle.in.tum.de/) is an interactive theorem prover, which can be used to verify mathematical theorems, as well the correctness of algorithms, protocols or hardware.
+[Isabelle](https://isabelle.in.tum.de/) is an interactive theorem prover, which can be used to verify mathematical theorems or the correctness of algorithms, protocols or hardware.
 This repository contains the formal verification of randomized, approximate space-efficient streaming algorithms for frequency moments with Isabelle/HOL.

+Frequency moments can for example be used to determine the number of distinct elements, the skew of the rank-size distribution of the data stream and several statistical dispersion measures.

 The source files are in the [thys folder](thys/).